emilwalsted/respmech/README.md

 ```
 The output folder must have two subfolders named 'data' and 'plots', respectively.

-_Note for MATLAB input format:_ Files exported from Windows and Macintosh versions of MATLAB have different formats.
+_Note for MATLAB input format:_ MATLAB format files exported from Windows and Macintosh versions of LabChart have different formats.
 You must specify if the input files were created using a Windows or Macintosh version:
 ```
     'matlabfileformat': 2,  #Only relevant if input data are in MATLAB format.
 1=MATLAB for Windows, 2=MATLAB for Mac.
 ```

 ## Data recording requirements:
 The respmech.py code analyses a time series of respiratory physiological measurements.
-Your input data do _not_ need to be a specific length of time, but as some output values are calculated as per-time (i.e. minute ventilation), you must specify the sampling frequency of the input data for the calculations to be correct:
+Your input data do _not_ need to be a specific length of time, but as some output values are calculated as per-time (e.g. minute ventilation), you must specify the sampling frequency of the input data for the calculations to be correct:

 ```
 'samplingfrequency': 4000, #No. of data recordings per second